BOOSTR: A Dataset for Accelerator Control Systems

 \subsection{Data Processing}

 Each instance was created through a concatenation of each device's timestamp data table within every HDF5 file and then saved in parquet format.
-A similar procedure was undertaken for one of the accelerator control event signals polled, \texttt{Event0C}, as its broadcast is synchronized with the GMPS magnetic field minimum. \texttt{Event0C} was collected to correct a problem in the observed sampling frequency: there was an issue of the sampling of each device being nominally at 15~Hz, but in reality synchrony was demonstrably imperfect, and the time intervals between successive timestamps display varying lags.
+A similar procedure was undertaken for one of the accelerator control event signals polled, \texttt{Event0C}, as its broadcast is synchronized with the GMPS magnetic field minimum. \texttt{Event0C} was collected to correct a problem in the observed sampling frequency: there was an issue of the sampling of each device being nominally at 15~Hz, but in reality synchrony was demonstrably imperfect, and the time intervals between successive timestamps display varying lag.

 Since \texttt{Event0c} serves as the baseline or heartbeat of the Booster at approximately 15~Hz and is synchronized with the smoothly varying electrical current GMPS regulates, we used \texttt{Event0c} to time-align our data.
 The alignment approximates the data available to the GMPS regulator operating in real time.
-We used the GMPS-synchronized \texttt{Event0C}'s timestamp as the moment to begin forward inference, taking the value for each device time series which had the most recent corresponding timestamp.
+We used the GMPS-synchronized \texttt{Event0C}'s timestamp as the moment to begin forward inference, taking the value for each device time series that had the most recent corresponding timestamp.
 In practice, this required timestamp-sorted series for each device and finding the most recent device value, relative to \texttt{Event0c} timestamp, in a lookback window equal to the maximum interval between device timestamps (necessarily excluding the five month gap between our two data collection periods).
 This time-alignment step was run over the whole dataset in multiple parallel processes using Apache Spark.

-Notably, the data recorded for \texttt{Event0c} was missing the period from July 1 to 11, 2019.
-Therefore aligning on this variable discarded some of the data collected during our first period of collection.
+Notably, the data recorded for \texttt{Event0c} were missing the period from 1 to 11 July 2019.
+Therefore, aligning on this variable discarded some of the data collected during our first period of collection.